-As a part of recreational activities, in the period from 10-18 June 2011 and in cooperation with the Children's home "Mladost", the Institution organized summer vacation in the coastal town of Bijela for five children and seven adult residents.47 Other residents are not involved in any kind of activity, although recommended by the CPT48 and Ombudsman.49 Interaction with the local community improved by the end of the reporting period (Appendix, recommendation 28), however, a larger number of residents should be included in activities outside the Institution (Appendix, recommendation 23).
+As a part of recreational activities, in the period from 10-18 June 2011 and in cooperation with the Children's home "Mladost", the Institution organized summer vacation in the coastal town of Bijela for five children and seven adult residents.
+Other residents are not involved in any kind of activity, although recommended by the CPT and Ombudsman.
+Interaction with the local community improved by the end of the reporting period (Appendix, recommendation 28), however, a larger number of residents should be included in activities outside the Institution (Appendix, recommendation 23).

-According to the CPT standards, it is necessary to offer all residents outdoor exercise as a part of recreational activities.50 Furthermore, it is necessary to include physical therapy, which is an
+According to the CPT standards, it is necessary to offer all residents outdoor exercise as a part of recreational activities.
+Furthermore, it is necessary to include physical therapy, which is an important part of both medical and psychosocial treatment.
+By the end of the reporting period we observed improvements in the area related to sports and recreational activities of residents that are implemented in the new room for physical therapy.
+Still, outdoor recreation should be improved too (Appendix, recommendation 22).

-47 In Slovenia, for example, the Centre for training, work and protection Dolfke Boštjančić, Draga (Centre za usposabljanje, delo in varstvo Dolfke Boštjančić, Draga, www.center-db.si) conducts a variety of activities such as horseback riding, taking care of animals, swimming, picnics, camping, training for computer literacy, cultural and artistic activities etc. 48 CPT Report on the 2008 visit to Montenegro, p.
+In Slovenia, for example, the Centre for training, work and protection Dolfke Boštjančić, Draga (Centre za usposabljanje, delo in varstvo Dolfke Boštjančič, Draga,www.center-db.si) conducts a variety of activities such as horseback riding, taking care of animals, swimming, picnics, camping, training for computer literacy, cultural and artistic activities etc. 48 CPT Report on the 2008 visit to Montenegro, p.
 122: "The CPT recommends that the Montenegrin authorities make efforts to ensure the implementation of the individual treatment and rehabilitation plans by involving all residents in activities adapted to their needs.
 Achieving this goal will require recruiting more qualified staff."

-49 Take all necessary measures for the development of individual programs for all adult residents in the Institution "Komanski most" and their involvement in work-occupational therapies.
+Take all necessary measures for the development of individual programs for all adult residents in the Institution "Komanski most" and their involvement in work-occupational therapies.

-50 CPT Report on the 2008 visit to Montenegro, p.
+CPT Report on the 2008 visit to Montenegro, p.
 122: "The CPT recommends that steps be taken to offer all residents, health permitting, at least one hour a day of outdoor exercise in a reasonably spacious setting, which should also offer shelter from inclement weather."